 Similarity can be computed using either local or global methods.
 In local similarity, a part of the query is used to match a part of a database image or images.
-One approach to computing local similarity [17] is to have the user outline the salient portions of the query (eg. the wheels of a car or the face of a person) and match the outlined portion of the query with parts of images in the database.
+One approach to computing local similarity [18] is to have the user outline the salient portions of the query (eg. the wheels of a car or the face of a person) and match the outlined portion of the query with parts of images in the database.
 Although, the technique works well in extracting relevant portions of objects embedded against backgrounds it is slow.
 The slow speed stems from the fact that the system must not only answer the question "is this image similar" but also the question "which part of the image is relevant".

 This paper focuses on a representation for computing global similarity.
 That is, the task is to find images that, as a whole, appear visually similar.
 The utility of global similarity retrieval is evident, for example, in finding similar scenes or similar faces in a face database.
 Global similarity also works well when the object in question constitutes a significant portion of the image.
-The usefulness of the representation in retrieving images with good precision is demonstrated using a database of about 1500 images of faces, apes, cars and other miscellaneous objects and with another database of about 2000 images of trademarks.